pferdalburakcinar/100DaysOfSwift/README.md

 day 15 : project 10 part 1 completed

 day 16 : project 10 completed.
 I learned and used UIImagePickerController, UUID.
 I am sure the collectionview used a lot in e commerce apps

+day 16 part2: project 12 completed.
+I learned and used UserDefaults.
+I implemented userdefaults in project 1, project 2 and prorject 5.
+With the help of UserDefaults, we can save any data in the phone